EON: A practical energy-preserving rough diffuse BRDF: Existing Oren--Nayar Models

 \subsection{Fujii Oren--Nayar (FON)}

-A modification to the qualitative Oren--Nayar model that reduces the dark ring artifact and avoids violations of energy conservation was proposed by Fujii \shortcite{FUJII} (henceforth abbreviated FON).
-This has the same form as Equation~\ref{QON_vector_form} but with modified $t$ term compared to Equation~\ref{t_q}, i.e.,
+A modification to the qualitative Oren--Nayar model that reduces the dark ring artifact and avoids violations of energy conservation was proposed by \citet{FUJII} (henceforth abbreviated FON).
+This has the same form as Equation~\ref{QON_vector_form}, i.e.,